You can learn a thing or two about small business customer experience from the impending closure of the last Blockbuster video.

 Avoid this by asking for feedback.
 If your company is struggling, reach out to your audience and ask them what THEY want.
 You might just stumble across your next great idea.

 It will also make them feel included in the business, which builds loyalty.
-Working on community engagement is a good way to make sure you have a support net of loyal clients.
+Working on community engagement is a good way to make sure you have a support net of loyal clients, especially if you are running a local business.
 You can do this through social media, with polls, interactive posts, and email campaigns asking for reviews.
+Learn more about smart, effective ways to increase sales in roofing and similar businesses.

 People Need People